Muzammal-Naseer/CDA/README.md

 where the attacker is forbidden to access the internal parameters of the model. we propose a framework capable of launching highly transferable attacks that crafts adversarial patterns to mislead networks trained on different domains.
 The core of our proposed adversarial function is a generative network that is trained using a relativistic supervisory signal that enables domain-invariant perturbation.
 2. **We mainly focus on image classfication task but you can use our pretrained adversarial generators to test robustness of your model regardless of the task (Image classification, Segmentation, Object Detection etc.)**

+3. You don't need any particular (label etc.) setup to generate adversaries using our method.
+You can generate adversarial images of any size for any image dataset [(see how to set-up data directory)](## Datasets).

 ![Learning Algo](/assets/cross_distribution.png)

 ## Usage